webmin/webmin.com/content/download.md

 {{% include file="/data/download/checksum-verification.md" %}}

+Machine-readable checksums are also available in <a href=/checksum.json>checksum.json</a>.

 ### Configure
 If Webmin package was downloaded manually it can be installed:
    #### RHEL and derivatives